allenporter/home-assistant-synthetic-home/custom_components/synthetic_home/home_model/device_types/README.md

 ## Restorable attributes

-A device type can define `restoreable_attributes` that can support a pre-canned restorable states that can be used for testing and evaluating the other systems using synthetic entities.
+A device type can define `restorable_attributes` that can support a pre-canned restorable states that can be used for testing and evaluating the other systems using synthetic entities.